Tax Loss Carryforward - Explained

 - Secondly, tax loss carryforward is in itself a valuable asset.
 This is why a firm may decide to purchase another company which has tax loss carryforward because of the foreseen value of the company in the future years.

-References for Tax Loss Carryforward
+Academic Research for Tax Loss Carryforward